-- Development of a proposed Administration Plan for ARPA funding, and posting for public review - Shared with the utilities with directly appropriated funding a "Request for Funding" form to provide the Department with proposed project and contact details - After determining eligibility according to the Final Rule, the Division will submit a Letter of Intent to Fund to the utility stipulating the grant amount, conditions, and timeline by which the utility must adhere for funding.
-A few letters have been developed.

-Anticipated timeline of the administration plan for ARPA grants for drinking water and wastewater projects:

-- December 2021-May 2022: NC DEQ transfers funds to the Dept. of Commerce and Dept. of Public Safety, and NC DEQ initiates water/wastewater projects with the 96 utilities with direct appropriations. - February 2022: NC DEQ finalizes and announces State Fiscal Recovery Fund Administration Plan, releases updated Spring 2022 funding application materials. - May 2, 2022: Application deadline for water and wastewater projects first round. - July 2022 and later: SWIA awards Spring 2022 ARPA grants for construction/capital projects from the State Reserves. - January-July 2022: SWIA reviews Priority Rating Systems ahead of the Fall 2022 funding round. - August 2022: NC DEQ announces remaining funds and releases updated Fall 2022 funding application materials. - September 30, 2022: Application deadline for water and wastewater projects second round. - February 2023: SWIA awards Fall 2022 ARPA grants for construction/capital projects from the State Reserves.
+- December 2021-February 2022: Developed a proposed Administration Plan for ARPA funding and posting for public review.
+The final plan was posted in February 2022 and communicated to the public. - January 2022 July 2023: Shared with the utilities with directly appropriated funding a "Request for Funding" form to provide the Department with proposed project and contact details.
+Received responses and initiated projects.
+After determining eligibility according to the Final Rule, the Division submitted Letters of Intent to Fund to the utilities stipulating the grant amount, conditions, and timeline by which the utility must adhere for funding. - December 2021-May 2022: NC DEQ transferred funds to the Dept. of Commerce and Dept. of Public Safety. - February 2022 July 2022: With the State Water Infrastructure Authority's approval, local government units designated as Distressed with awards for infrastructure loans that have not yet been initiated were awarded ARPA grants to initiate the projects. - May 2, 2022: Application deadline for water and wastewater projects first round.
+More than \$3 billion of funding requests were submitted and reviewed by the Department. - July 2022: New state budget appropriated additional ARPA funds for water/wastewater infrastructure projects. - July 2022: SWIA awarded Spring 2022 ARPA grants for construction/capital/planning projects, including all the new ARPA funds appropriated by the State in July 2022 three days prior. - January-July 2022: SWIA reviewed Priority Rating Systems ahead of the Fall 2022 funding round. - August 2022: Developed an Administration Plan for ARPA funding for stormwater projects. - September 30, 2022: Application deadline for water and wastewater projects second round (Fall 2022), and the first round for stormwater projects.
+More than \$3 billion of funding requests were submitted and reviewed by the Department. - February 2023: SWIA awarded Fall 2022 ARPA grants for construction/capital/planning projects.
+All the drinking water, wastewater, and stormwater construction grant funds from ARPA were awarded by this time.
+Only stormwater planning and less than \$2 million in water/wastewater planning grants remain. - May 2, 2023: Application deadline for stormwater planning grant projects second round (Spring 2023).
+Applications were reviewed by the Department. - July 18, 2023: SWIA awarded all remaining stormwater planning grant projects in Spring 2023 funding round. - October 2, 2023: Application deadline for water/wastewater planning grants.
+Will award remainder of the ARPA planning grant funds in February 2024.

-Future application funding rounds will be used to award remaining funds.